System Call & Protection

 We have been using the word "kernel" since P2, but we never explain what is an OS kernel.
 With the knowledge of mcause

-, we are ready to show you a sketch of the "kernel".
+, we can show you a sketch of the "kernel".

 void kernel() {